NVComputing/nvcomputingsite/resources/acsl/regex.md

 You might be wondering how to use a regular expression to parse input.
 (Our previous captain, Raymond, believed that nobody would read this far into this resource.
 In his words, "You're probably not, but whatever.
 I doubt anyone is reading this far anyway".
 As per tradition, (9/14/2024), if anyone is reading this, tell HaroldasD on Discord and I'll get the captains to do something for you.
+-- You forgot to close the parentheses.
+Also, how did you set the date as 2024 when 2023 isn't even over yet? -Former captain Raymond who still has push access to the repository)

 Say hello to the most basic of group constructs: the *capturing group*.